 Heidi Redlich Epstein, Associate Director, American Bar Association Center on Children and the Law

-Steven Jessen-Howard, Legal Fellow & Staff Attorney, American Bar Association Center on Children and the Law
+Steven Jessen-Howard, Staff Attorney, American Bar Association Center on Children and the Law

 Sarah Hedden, Esq., MSW, Managing Attorney, Center for Elder Law & Justice